Have you ever thought about starting a side hustle? Need to make some extra money, but not sure how to get started?

 Overall, what have you learned from the wholesaling process?

 To be successful wholesalers, we had to learn the ins and outs of real estate investing.
-The skills we learned in marketing, evaluating a deal, and estimating repair costs are invaluable to us now, as we continue to build our real estate portfolio.
+As we continue to build our real estate portfolio, the skills we learned in marketing, evaluating a deal, and estimating repair costs are invaluable to us now.

 I also learned a lot of sales skills.
 Since I’m an introvert by nature, talking on the phone or in person and negotiating don’t come naturally to me.
 It’s still not something I love doing, but learning sales and networking skills is something that’ll serve me well in any future entrepreneurial venture.